FusionAuth/fusionauth-site/README.md

 - `export-code-examples.yml` — Pushes each local code example to its readonly external repository.
 Each repository must have a `repositoryUrl.txt` file that says what URL (without the `https://`) to export the files.
 The Bluehawk annotations, `repositoryUrl.txt` file, and `tests` folder are removed before publishing.

 todo:
-- local scripts
-- test scripts - check invalid bluehawk check syntax actually errors
+- test scripts - snippet gen, build
 - test guides
 - test on github somehow
 - make note for nathan to set external repo access to readonly and disallow pull requests. update external repo readme to point users to docs repo instead